Streamlinelv/cartbounty/README.md

 If the user completes the payment and receives a "Thank you" page he is removed from the Checkout Field Capture table.

+Since I love to make things run smooth, in case if you will Uninstall this plugin, it will automatically clean up after itself (delete abandoned carts data, table and options created by this plugin) leaving your project clean.

 I started working on this plugin since WooCommerce currently does not come with an integrated solution for recovering abandoned carts and I wanted to develop one myself that would be very simple and lightweight.
 I built this plugin in order to register and recover abandoned carts in a website that sells [light cube](http://www.uniqcube.com/shop "light cube") lamps since there were many people who left the checkout process.

 At the time when I started working on this project I knew that there were couple of plugins already available but they were offering a lot of functionality that slowed down my project and had many features that were not necessary.
 Also I wasn’t sure about the security that they provided and I wanted to contribute to WordPress community by helping others with the same need to see abandoned carts and recover them.